-Licensees typically fish from a mother ship and/or dories, with a maximum of two dories permitted per licence.
+Licensees typically fish from a mother ship and dories, with a maximum of two dories permitted per licence.
 They may use any number or combination of troll lines, floating hand lines or rods.
 Operators generally troll two to four lines behind a dory and up to eight lines from a mother boat.

-A total 346 t of fish were harvested by Spanish Mackerel Fishery licensees in 2015.
-Almost all (95 per cent) of this catch was Spanish Mackerel with the other 5 per cent comprising Grey Mackerel.
-A small number of trevallies were recorded as bycatch during 2015.
-The total value of the catch in this fishery is estimated at \$2.6 million.
+Spanish Mackerel Fishery licensees harvested 452.3 t of fish in 2016.
+Almost all (99%) of this catch was Spanish Mackerel with the remaining 1% comprising Grey Mackerel.
+A small number of trevallies were recorded as bycatch during 2016.
+The total value of the catch in this fishery is estimated at \$4.13 million.

 Recreational fishers and FTO clients target Spanish Mackerel in waters close to population centres, such as Darwin, Nhulunbuy and Borroloola, using baited hooks and lures.
-Only 1 per cent of all fishes caught by recreational fishers in the NT are Spanish Mackerel; 50 per cent of these fish are released.
+Only 1% of all fish caught by recreational fishers in the NT are Spanish Mackerel; 50% of them are released2.
 Incidental catches during targeted recreational fishing for Spanish Mackerel include other mackerels (Scomberomorus spp.), trevallies and queenfish, many of which are released alive.

 The Spanish Mackerel Fishery is managed through a catch-sharing arrangement between all user groups.
 This agreement aims to maintain the cumulative harvest of Spanish Mackerel within a precautionary allowable catch of 450 t per annum.
-The proportion of the allowable catch allocated to each user group was based on historical logbook data and catch estimates from the National Recreational and Indigenous Fishing Survey as follows: 76 per cent (342 t) to Spanish Mackerel Fishery licensees, 3 per cent (13.5 t) to Offshore Net and Line Fishery licensees, 1 per cent (4.5 t) to Demersal Fishery licensees, 3 per cent (13.5 t) to FTO licensees, 16 per cent (72 t) to recreational fishers and 1 per cent (4.5 t) to Indigenous fishers.
+The proportion of the allowable catch allocated to each user group was based on historical logbook data and catch estimates from the National Recreational and Indigenous Fishing Survey3 as follows: 76% (342 t) to Spanish Mackerel Fishery licensees, 3% (13.5 t) to Offshore Net and Line Fishery licensees, 1% (4.5 t) to Demersal Fishery licensees, 3% (13.5 t) to FTO licensees, 16% (72 t) to recreational fishers and 1% (4.5 t) to Aboriginal fishers.
+The 446.5 t landed by the commercial sector in 2016 exceeds the catch allocated for it, as did the 23.14 t landed by the Offshore Net and Line Fishery.

-The primary fishing gear used by the Spanish Mackerel Fishery (trolled lures and baited lines) poses little risk of interaction with TEPS and there were no reported interactions between the Spanish Mackerel Fishery and TEPS in 2015.
+The primary fishing gear used by the Spanish Mackerel Fishery (trolled lures and baited lines) poses little risk of interaction with TEPS and there were no reported interactions between the Spanish Mackerel Fishery and TEPS in 2016.
 Similarly, the actions of this fishery are considered to have little impact on other ecosystem components.